richelbilderbeek/jimmy_joy_research/README.md

 Up until more information is shared, one can best assume that Jimmy Joy has a medium (not low) glycemic index.

+## Introduction

+"Results are given as means ± SEM.
+The area under the 2-h glucose curve was expressed as a percentage of the appropriate mean GTT value.
+This value was defined as the "glycemic index" [1]

+## Method

+ * Sum the glucose values
+ * Average
+ * Calculate the GI

 ## Conclusion